Every summer my son comes home a little older, a little stronger, and a lot more confident.

 Jeremy, New York, NY

 Manitou boasts an unparalleled selection of creative activities, foremost among them its drama program.
-Campers may also choose from such activities as animation, clay-mation, computer animation, newspaper, digital photography, pottery, radio, set design, videography, woodworking and, the new favorite, baking cookies.
+Campers may also choose from such activities as animation, clay-mation, computer animation, newspaper, digital photography, pottery, radio, set design, tv production, woodworking and, the new favorite, culinary (includes baking cookies!).

 Manitou also has a camp band allowing campers to learn guitar, drums and other instruments.
 Manitou has a television studio and a 50-watt broadcast radio station.
 Each day, campers and staff contribute to the “Dining Hall Daily,” Manitou’s daily newspaper.

-Manitou prides itself on its one-of-a-kind activities and programs, which include a game center with ping-pong, pool, air hockey, and pop-a-shot basketball.
-It also has a mini movie theater and a miniature golf course.
-A television studio produces the Manitou Movies, shown weekly in the theater along with video and photographic highlights.
+Manitou prides itself on its one-of-a-kind activities and programs, which include a game center with ping-pong and indoor gaga.
+It also has a mini movie theater and a tv production studio which produce Manitou Movies, shown weekly in the theater along with video and photographic highlights.